Conserved quantities enable the quantum Mpemba effect in weakly open systems

 While having one or macroscopically many conserved quantities are the extreme cases, one might ask whether having just two approximately conserved quantities is sufficient to observe the Mpemba effect in weakly dissipative dynamics.
 To examine this case, we consider

 with $J=1$, $\Delta_j = 1.2 + 0.4 \cdot(-1)^j$.
 The Hamiltonian \eqref{eq:H2} is not integrable, but has as an additional conserved quantity, the total magnetization $S^z = \sum_j \sigma^z_j$.
-As a dissipative perturbation, we consider Lindblad operators $L_i=\frac{1}{2}S_i^+ (\mathbb{1}_{i+1}-\sigma_{i+1}^z) + \sigma^x_i$, again coupled in the bulk.
+As a dissipative perturbation, we consider Lindblad operators $L_i=\frac{1}{2}\sigma_i^+ (\mathbb{1}_{i+1}-\sigma_{i+1}^z) + \sigma^x_i$, again coupled in the bulk.
 In this case, the steady state and the dissipative dynamics can be approximately described with a time dependent temperature and a chemical potential $\mu(t)$, associated with the approximately conserved magnetization.
 Importantly, we need a Lindblad perturbation that mixes magnetization sectors, otherwise we have a separate steady state in each sector and dynamics within a sector is as if we had a single approximately conserved quantity.
-Fig.~\ref{figure:fig4}(a) shows that the Mpemba effect is less pronounced, yet still visible, e.g., for initial temperatures $\beta_c=0.12$, $\beta_h=0$, chemical potential $\mu(0)=0$ and the above choice for the dissipator.
-We note that a stronger dependence on the coupling strength to the baths is observed, with the Mpemba effect occurring only for sufficiently small $\epsilon \lesssim 0.2$; see Fig.~\ref{figure:fig4}(b) lacking the Mpemba effect at $\epsilon=0.5$.
+Fig.~\ref{figure:fig3}(a) shows that the Mpemba effect is less pronounced, yet still visible, e.g., for initial temperatures $\beta_c=0.12$, $\beta_h=0$, chemical potential $\mu(0)=0$ and the above choice for the dissipator.
+We note that a stronger dependence on the coupling strength to the baths is observed, with the Mpemba effect occurring only for sufficiently small $\epsilon \lesssim 0.2$; see Fig.~\ref{figure:fig3}(b) lacking the Mpemba effect at $\epsilon=0.5$.
+In the End Matter, we further investigate the observed $\epsilon$ dependence compared to the integrable case.
 Also, a finer tuning of the Lindblad operators appears to be required for the effect to manifest.

-Unlike previous examples, we see from Fig.~\ref{figure:fig4} that the initial state of the hotter infinite temperature $\beta_h=0$ is actually closer to the steady state than the colder $\beta_c=0.12$.
-We are thus actually observing so called 'inverse Mpemba effect' \cite{lr-17,kcb-22,shapira}.
+Unlike previous examples, we see from Fig.~\ref{figure:fig3} that the initial state of the hotter infinite temperature $\beta_h=0$ is actually closer to the steady state than the colder $\beta_c=0.12$.
+We are thus actually observing the so called `inverse Mpemba effect' \cite{lr-17,kcb-22,shapira}.
 However, for our model this is not such a surprise: while the Hamiltonian \eqref{eq:H2} has ferromagnetic interactions, the Lindblad operator prefers antiferromagnetic order, present in negative temperature states.